iancarscadden/sidekick/src/renderer/UI_DOCS.md

    - Sends it to the OCR and AI processing service

 2. **Processing Flow**:
-   - The overlay shows a loading indicator with animated dots
+   - The overlay shows a "Thinking" indicator with animated dots
    - The cloud function extracts text using Google's Vision API
    - The extracted text is sent to Google's Gemini AI for processing
    - The AI generates a response based on the content of the screenshot